xeolabs/scenejs/README.markdown

 it shows just to give a sense of what nodes play a part in a scene.

 * **[Newell Teapot](http://xeolabs.github.com/scenejs/examples/ex/basic/teapot.html)** - [[source]](examples/ex/basic/teapot.html)

+## Lighting
+SceneJS provides default ambient and directional lights, but you can override these with your own.

+Directional and positional lights can be defined in either World space, where they move relative to changes in viewpoint, or in View space, where they are fixed in alignment with the view frustum as if they were moving with us like lights on a helmet.

+The maximum number of lights allowed is limited by the number of ```vars``` supported by your GPU, and a modern one should support at least 4-6 lights.
+Only one ambient light should be used.

+* **[Ambient](http://xeolabs.github.com/scenejs/examples/ex/lighting/ambient.html)** - [[source]](examples/ex/lighting/ambient.html)
+* **[World-Space Directional Light](http://xeolabs.github.com/scenejs/examples/ex/lighting/directional-world.html)** - [[source]](examples/ex/lighting/directional-world.html)
+* **[View-Space Directional Light](http://xeolabs.github.com/scenejs/examples/ex/lighting/directional-view.html)** - [[source]](examples/ex/lighting/directional-view.html)

 ### Geometry